 France Burghelle Rey

-This sensitive text, The House Far from the Sea, Fragments I, is intended to be intimate, even confidential, in the discontinuity of memories, with the interesting bias of alternating prose and poems.
+This poignant text, *The House Far from the Sea, Fragments I*, aims to be intimate, even confidential, in the discontinuity of memories, with the interesting choice of alternating prose and poems.
 Poetry-journal?
-Let us specify a timeless reconstruction based on the founding experiences of childhood and youth.
-Writing imposes itself in this text as self-repair, of intimate wounds: "At his house I am windowless, prisoner of the air..." "we will remain twins" "Amputated from myself"...
-And this astonishment, like an inner tear: "Here, for the first time, I am writing a book in the feminine..."
-A trauma barely mentioned, but which seems an essential biographical landmark: "Beautiful cousin whom I loved so much / I called her my daughter"...
+Let's be more precise: a timeless reconstruction based on the formative experiences of childhood and youth.
+Writing asserts itself in this text as a form of self-repair, of healing intimate wounds: "At his place I am without a window, a prisoner of the air..." "we will remain twins" "Amputated from myself"...
+And this astonishment, like an inner tear: "Here, for the first time, I am writing a book from a woman's perspective..."
+A trauma barely alluded to, but which seems an essential biographical marker: "Beautiful cousin whom I loved so much / I called her my daughter"...
 Self-censorship?
 Extreme modesty?
-The kinship with the writer Colette is imposed: attachment to the land, to the childhood home, to the first garden... like a go-between land.
-Writing is "the place of repetition, of stuttering" for France Burghelle Rey which means that "the poetae is a daily gleaner" (from Fernando Pessoa to Agnès Varda!)
-Psychoanalytic work on oneself or self-writing as a revealer of what happens (Jacques Ancet), of what is repressed, etc., runs through the work of France Burghelle Rey: an autobiopoetry she writes.
-Publication date: June 1, 2021 Order
+The kinship with the writer Colette is undeniable: attachment to the land, to the childhood home, to the first garden... like a land that acts as a matchmaker.
+Writing is "the place of repetition, of stuttering" for France Burghelle Rey, which means that "the poet is a daily gleaner" (from Fernando Pessoa to Agnès Varda!).
+Psychoanalytic work on oneself, or writing about oneself as a revealer of what is happening (Jacques Ancet), of what is repressed, etc., runs through France Burghelle Rey's work: an autobiopoetry, she writes.
+Publication date: June 1, 2021.
+Order now